bartkozal/hocus-pocus/docs/index.md

 * Global box-sizing set to border-box (excluding `<img>`)
 * Responsive with design support with customizable breakpoints and approach (you can choose between mobile-first and desktop-first)
-* Components like: type, list, rule, image, table, form, box, flash, navbar, sticky footer
+* Components like: type, list, rule, image, table, form, box, navbar, sticky footer
 * Layout helpers, spacing helpers, size helpers and visibility helpers